 I’m not saying the horror stories from SheIn reviews aren’t true.
 I’m just saying they didn’t happen to me, and a lot of other shoppers say they’ve had positive experiences, too.
 I didn’t have any allergic reactions to my SheIn clothing, so I can’t say whether the materials are safe.
 But after hearing the news of dangerous chemicals in SheIn clothing, my perception of the fast fashion brand definitely shifted for the worse.

 my best advice is to shop with caution.
 Don’t buy SheIn clothing for children and avoid wearing it altogether if you’re pregnant.
-If you’re cautious and mindful about shopping, you’ll save yourself some headache down the road.
+If you’re cautious and mindful about shopping, you’ll save yourself some headaches down the road.

 Delivery took 11 days in total, but my Shein order arrived without issue.